 Waste

 Not only do we operate in an economically responsible manner but we also try to produce as little waste as possible.
-We have a state-of-the-art sewage treatment plant which requires the use of only gentle detergents and little or no bleach.
+We have a state-of-the-art sewage treatment plant that requires the use of only gentle detergents and little or no bleach.
 Any leftover food scraps are fed to the staff so they can be fattened up for slaughter in the spring. … actually they go into a giant composting machine and are used as fertilizer for our summer veggie and herb gardens.
 We take every opportunity to recycle in any way we can.

 Heat & Energy

-We are off the grid and despite the fact that a large electricity line runs within kilometres of the lodge, the powers that be (no pun intended) have made it cost prohibitive for us to connect to it.
+We are off the grid and despite the fact that a large electricity line runs within kilometres of the lodge, the powers that be (no pun intended) have made it cost-prohibitive for us to connect to it.
 We desperately hope that this will change so we can remove our dependence on diesel.
-To date the government offers no assistance or subsidy to help make this shift.
+To date, the government offers no assistance or subsidy to help make this shift.
 We lobby regularly.
 Excess energy not consumed for the core running of the lodge is used to supplement the heating of outbuildings in the winter.
 The main source of heat for us is wood – a renewable resource.

 The Big Environmental Picture:

 Our guests visit a very special part of our planet.
 It’s a place where, while there is very little there, a great richness exists.
-A richness, a rawness and a sheer beauty that leaves people in awe.
+A richness, a rawness, and a sheer beauty that leaves people in awe.
 It affects them immediately, but the effect lingers and lasts.
 We believe it endures and influences the way they make decisions in their everyday worlds, and that is with an eye on preserving places like this.
 We don’t just believe this, in fact we know it and we know it because our best customers who have been feeling it for years have told us so.